aamatodev/Covering-TravellingSalesmanProblem/README.md

 ![3-opt explanation](https://github.com/alesordo/Covering-Salesman-Problem/assets/85616887/6f7c3385-40eb-434c-bd2e-d279c1711ce7)

-To test the results just press `3-OPT` on the GUI.
+To see this algorithm at work just click `3-OPT` on the GUI.
 This and the next solution could take much more time than Greedy or 2-opt.
 In fact, the time complexity of this solution is $O(m*n^4)$, where $n$ is the total number of villages and $m$ the number of villages in the initial CSP.

 ### Genetic algorithm (GA)

 A different approach that starts from generating random solutions with some requirements and applies the principles of natural selection.
 It's a metaheuristic that belongs to the class of Evolutionary Algorithms.
-To test the results press `GA` on the GUI. **Be careful**, it could take long and could also lead to a crash of your machine.
+To test the algorithm click `GA` on the GUI. **Be careful**, it could take long and also freeze your machine.

 #### Parameters

-Our Genetic Algorithms parameters are:
 - Initial population (initial number of solutions) = 30;
 - Elite size = 20;
 - Mutation rate = 0.01;